tsudalab/TSMD/README.md

 ```
 python pats_md.py -r reactant -t target -top topol
 ```
-If PaTS-MD doesn't reach the enough RMSD, the intermediate state is preserve as vars.pikcle automatically.
+If TS-MD doesn't reach the enough RMSD, the intermediate state is preserve as vars.pikcle automatically.
 You can resume the process by setting the -cn to 1.

-### PACS MD
+### PaCS-MD
 ```
 python pacs_md.py -r reactant -t target -top topl
 ```